1982 United States Senate elections: Michigan

 Incumbent Democrat Don Riegle won re-election to a second term, defeating Republican challenger Philip Ruppe, a former U.S. Representative from Houghton.

 Minnesota

-Incumbent Republican David Durenberger won re-election to his first full term over Democratic businessman Mark Dayton.
+Incumbent Republican David Durenberger won re-election to his second term over Democratic businessman Mark Dayton.

 Dayton, 35, self-financed his campaign.
 Married to a Rockefeller and heir to a department store, his net worth was an estimated $30 million.
 Durenberger, who in 1978 and won the special election to finish the term of the late Hubert Humphrey, was largely unknown.
 He was considered a moderate, but supported Reagan's tax cuts.
 Dayton ran against Reaganomics.
 He has also campaigned against tax breaks for the wealthy and even promised "to close tax loopholes for the rich and the corporations—and if you think that includes the Daytons, you're right."
-By the end of September, the senate election already became the most expensive election of all-time, with over $8 million being spent.
+By the end of September, the senate election already became the most expensive election of all time, with over $8 million being spent.
 Dayton spent over $5 million, while Durenberger spent over $2 million.